 What Is The Mansard Roof?

 Simply put, the Mansard roof, also known as the French roof or Curb roof, is a hybrid between a gambrel roof and a hip roof.
 If you are not familiar with a gambrel roof, then let us first explain its architecture in brief.

-You can consider Gambrel roof to be a modified version of a Gable roof.
+You can consider Gambrel roofs to be a modified version of a Gable roof.
 How, you ask?
 Well, unlike a standard Gable roof, which features a single slope on each side, a Gambrel roof has two slopes on each side.
 The top slope is a lot flatter in comparison to the bottom one, which almost seems vertical.